jdleesmiller/jdleesmiller.github.io/_drafts/driverless-race-car-deep-learning.markdown

 The resolution for this problem was basically to add more training data --- I drove around that corner a few more times, and eventually it learned to make it.
 At around the same time, Udacity released a bunch of training data from someone who had a steering wheel, instead of having to do the arrow keys and smoothing, so I added that in too.

-I also did some _augmentation_ to the training data, which in retrospect was fairly obvious: you can mirror every image in your original training set and negate the steering angle, and you have another perfectly good training example.
+I also did some _augmentation_ with the training data, which in retrospect was fairly obvious: you can mirror every image in your original training set and negate the steering angle, and you have another training example.

 # The Final Result